-- 1. Turn up the volume for oscillator 1 and oscillator 2.
-Oscillator 3 is not needed so turn the volume of oscillator 3 full left to off. - 2.
-Make sure the Oscillators 1 and 2 are in tune with each other when a note is played.
-A tuner can be used for more precision. - 3.
-Enter Paraphonic Mode by pressing [Velocity/CV Mode Button] to cycle through the 4 options until 2 Voice Paraphonic Mode is selected.
-The velocity mode can only be changed when arpeggiator mode is NOT active. - Velocity Output Options
+1.Turn up the volume for oscillator 1 and oscillator 2.
+Oscillator 3 is not needed so turn the volume of oscillator 3 full left to off.

+2. Make sure the Oscillators 1 and 2 are in tune with each other when a note is played.
+A tuner can be used for more precision.

+3. Enter Paraphonic Mode by pressing and holding the [Edit Button] then pressing the [Arpeggiator Button] to cycle through the 5 options until 2 Voice Paraphonic Mode is selected.
+The velocity mode can only be changed when arpeggiator mode is NOT active.

-Pseudo-Random Shift Register Mode (more chance)
+Velocity Output Options

-Pseudo-Random Shift Register Mode (small chance)
+Pseudo-Random Shift Register Mode (most chance)

-2 Voice Paraphonic Mode (Patch cable needed.
-See 5.22)
+- O Pseudo-Random Shift Register Mode (more chance) - O Pseudo-Random Shift Register Mode (small chance) - 2 Voice Paraphonic Mode (Patch cable needed.
+See 5.22) - (All LEDs Off) MIDI Note Velocity 0v to 5v Output - 4.
+Enable Hold Mode by pressing the [Hold Button].

-(All LEDs Off) MIDI Note Velocity 0v to 5v Output - 4.
-Enable Hold Mode by pressing the [Hold Button]. - 5.
-Play a C note and then a higher C note on a MIDI keyboard.
-If the higher note sounds sharp or flat compared to the lower note, proceed to the next step. - 6.
-Press and hold the [Edit Button] then press the [Hold Button].
-Use the modulation wheel to adjust the frequency of the higher oscillator.
+5. Play a C note and then a higher C note on a MIDI keyboard.
+If the higher note sounds sharp or flat compared to the lower note, proceed to the next step.

+6. Press and hold the [Edit Button].
+Use the modulation wheel or other assigned CC input to adjust the frequency of the higher oscillator.
 When the oscillators are in tune with each other, the calibration procedure is finished.